 During the depression years, Mannington’s three banks merged; the institution that came out of those hard times was the First Exchange Bank.
 The bank was chartered by the State of West Virginia on June 25, 1932.
 The first president of the bank was George W. Bowers, of pottery fame.

 The new institution’s first home was the banking house at the corner of Market and Water streets formerly occupied by The Bank of Mannington.
 The building was burned in 1991.
 The historical stone work which remained standing at street level has been saved.
 Harry J. Haught, who was on the new bank’s original board of directors, later served as president.
 Subsequent presidents include Philip H. Pitzer, George W. May, and A. Dale Poling.
 Jack C. Prendergast retired as President and CEO in 2006, and William F. Goettel currently holds the position.

 First Exchange Bank moved into modern new quarters on West Main St. in 1969.
 The contractor was G. A. Brown and the architect was Louis Schmidt.
 Two additions have been constructed since the original building opened on West Main St. A total of six residences once occupied the land where the bank now stands.

 Assets, which totaled approximately $4.5 million at the time of the move in 1969, now total over $300 million.
 The growth has been accomplished by maintaining a focus on serving the small business community and providing excellent customer service to each and every customer.

 First Exchange Bank has made a conscious decision to remain independent and to assist in the communities we serve.
 Officers and staff are encouraged to participate in non-profit and service organizations to make a positive impact.
-The bank now has a total of six offices located in Mannington, Fairmont, Morgantown, Hundred, Fairview, and White Hall.
+The bank now has a total of seven offices located in Mannington, Fairmont, Morgantown, Hundred, Fairview, and White Hall.